What to bring with you

 Unregulated help - McKenzie Friends

-You may come across people called McKenzie Friends who provide support with court proceedings.
+You may come across people called McKenzie Friends They provide support with court proceedings.
 If your budget will not stretch to using a regulated lawyer, support from a family member, friend or volunteer from a charitable organisation offering legal assistance can be very important.

 It is worth remembering that McKenzie Friends are not regulated.
 This means that even when you pay for a legal service from a McKenzie friend, if things go wrong, you will not get the same protections you would if using a regulated lawyer.